-- candied ginger garnish
+- candied ginger - garnish

-- cinnamon sticks garnish
+- cinnamon sticks - garnish

-To a cocktail shaker with ice: Add the pumpkin butter and bourbon.
+- To a cocktail shaker with ice: Add the pumpkin butter and bourbon.
 Shake vigorously.

-Pour into a "rocks glass" with a couple of "rocks."
+- Strain into a "rocks glass" with a couple of "rocks."
 (I only put 2 cubes to save room for ginger beer).

-Add the bitters, then top with ginger beer.
+- Add the bitters, then top with ginger beer.

-Garnish with cinnamon stick and slivered candied ginger as desired.
+- Garnish with cinnamon stick and slivered candied ginger as desired.
 Enjoy!